engrceey/Email-Administration-App/README.md

 * Gives users assess to create own password
 * Presents users info.

-this cli app was build to experiment full privacy as all fields and methods are made private only the constructor is accessible.
+this cli app was build to experiment full privacy as all fields and methods are made private only the constructor and showDetails method is accessible.

 ##### #Just.Java.It...